ickb/proposal/README.md

 ### On-Chain, Trust-Less & Decentralized

-This protocol defines a solid way to exchange between CKB and iCKB in fixed blocks.
-The design aim is to make iCKB as simple, robust and neutral as possible.
+This protocol defines a solid way to exchange between CKB and iCKB.
+The design aim is to make iCKB as simple and robust as possible, while keeping it sustainable in the long term.

 This protocol lives completely on Nervos Layer 1.
-Once deployed it is independent and not upgradable.
-It wraps NervosDAO transactions by transforming them into iCKB and it does not require a receipt.
-It tracks all deposits by a fixed amount of iCKB, so CKB capacity for any deposit is determined by the current exchange rate of CKB for iCKB.
+Once deployed no entity have control over it, so it's not upgradable.
+It works by wrapping NervosDAO transactions: a deposit is first tracked by a receipt and later on it's converted in its equivalent amount of iCKB, which is determined by the exchange rate of CKB for iCKB at the time of the deposit.

 ### CKB / iCKB Exchange Rate